 The girl goes into the bedroom first.
 Lem wastes no time in exclaiming about how hot she is.
 Derrick scoffs: "Adriana's a...par."
 He has a groupie in Seattle who's a birdie.
 Shane opines both Adriana and Miss Seattle have probably slept with half the league.
 Derrick hopes they all have earplugs 'cause "he's going in."
 Just in case nobody at home understood the meaning of that, Derrick adds an obscene gesture.
 When he closes the bedroom door, Shane mockingly repeats the gesture.

 In the precinct, the Hispanic guy seen earlier continues to harass Julien from the holding cell.
 He's not a bad person; he just passed a bad check.
 The warrant is a mistake because he paid the fine and got a suspended sentence.
-All Julien has to do is call Curly's legal aid lawyer.
-Curly gets right up to the chainlink of the holding cell, insisting he doesn't belong in here with all these criminals.
+All Julien has to do is call Tomas's legal aid lawyer.
+Tomas gets right up to the chainlink of the holding cell, insisting he doesn't belong in here with all these criminals.
 Danny smacks her nightstick against the fence as a warning to get back.